Kenya to pay subsidy arrears as it looks to tackle fuel shortages

 NAIROBI, April 4 (Reuters) - Kenya's government will pay subsidy arrears to petrol retailers this week as it seeks to allay fears of potential fuel shortages and forestall a crisis, a senior government official said on Monday.

-Like other frontier economies, Kenya is reeling from a surge in crude oil prices since last year, which have forced it to start subsiding retail prices.
+Like other frontier economies, Kenya is reeling from a surge in crude oil prices since last year, which has forced it to start subsiding retail prices.

 The government of East Africa's biggest economy rolled out a fuel subsidy in April last year to cushion consumers from the surge in the price of oil in international markets.